solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

 ```
 - Note that the state reports the experiment has "Failed".
 This is because the experiment was terminated because a threshold value was exceeded.
 If the experiment had been terminiated by a timeout, it would be in state "Succeeded".
   - Experiments that fail, such as this one, indicate that our service is not as robust as we would like.
 - The experiment also reports the exact value that was observed, which caused the failure.
 Note that the value is 20, which exceeds our limit of 10.
-The reason for this is that Prometheus gathers metrics every 15 seconds.
 The metric value may rise above the limit in the time it takes for Prometheus to report the exceeded limit.

 ### Repeat the experiment on a new version of the app
 - Now that we found a weakness in our app, let's fix it.